 - increased the number of emails for primary users by one additional email per week;

-- increased the number of emails for secondary users by one additional email every other week.
+- increased the number of emails for secondary users by one email biweekly.

-The experiment resulted in a total increase in ROI by 40.1%.
+The experiment resulted in a 40.1% increase in ROI.
 The ROI of primary users grew by 43.3% and ROI of secondary users improved by 33.3%.

-At the same time, Return Path recommend that you should send no more than five emails per week to primary users.
+At the same time, Return Path recommends that you should send no more than five emails per week to primary users.